The Nostell Priory 'Cloaths Press very neatley Japan'd green and Gold' - 1771

 Nostell Priory, West Yorkshire (Accredited Museum)

 On show at

-A green japanned serpentine clothes press, English, 1771, made by Thomas Chippendale (1718 - 1779) for Sir Rowland Winn, 5th Baronet (1739 - 1785), to stand in the 'small room adjoining' the Alcove Bedchamber, what is now a bathroom off the State Dressing Room.
+A green japanned serpentine clothes press, English, 1771, made by either Thomas Chippendale (fl.
+1777 - 1771) or Chippendale, Haig & Co. (fl.
+1771 - 1779) for Sir Rowland Winn, 5th Baronet (1739 - 1785), to stand in the 'small room adjoining' the Alcove Bedchamber, what is now a bathroom off the State Dressing Room.
 Part of a set of green japanned furniture made for the best bedchamber and dressing room at Nostell Priory.
 Of serpentine form.
 The cornice rail fluted and above a pair of doors, japanned on both sides in green with Chinoiserie motifs in gilt and silver, some of the work raised.
 The sides also decorated.
-The doors enclosing five pine slides lined with marbled paper, above two decorated short drawers.
+The doors enclosing five deal slides lined with marbled paper, above two decorated short drawers.
 The angles of the press canted and japanned with pendant husks.
 The feet shaped brackets.
 With plain brass thread escutcheons to the keyholes and knopped, scroll and acanthus cast handles to the drawers.
 The rear paneled.
 The lower drawers stained red, as are those to a similar press at Harewood House.
 The handles and paper the same as those to the very fine mahogany clothes press, NT 959763, made in 1766 - 7.
-The drawers and carcase of pine.
-The doors possibly japanned mahogany.
-The hinged pieces to the top of the dressing table at Nostell [NT 959758] are japanned mahogany, as are the japanned doors of a similar press cupboard at Harewood House.
+Parts of this piece are of walnut.
+Other pieces in this set use mahogany instead.

 Purchased by Sir Rowland Winn, 5th Baronet, in 1771 and thence by descent until accepted by HM Treasury in lieu of death duties on the estate of Rowland Winn, 4th Baron Oswald (1916 - 1984), in 1986.